Mask (Dream song): Music video

-"Normal Pills" controversy
+"Normal Pills" meme

 The video for "Mask" contains a scene where Dream throws a bottle of "Normal Pills" into a bin.
 During the animation of the scene, Dream was vague about the description and meaning of the "Normal Pills" to Phyre Studios.
 Phyre stated that "it wasn't clear what the normal pill bottle was supposed to represent."

-The scene became a internet meme and attracted controversy for its message, which was seen to encourage medical non-compliance.
+The scene became an internet meme and attracted controversy for its message, which was seen to encourage medical non-compliance.
 Dream later clarified in an interview with Anthony Padilla that the scene was based on his real experiences, and how he was dismissive of medication for his ADHD.
 He stated "I don't know enough about them to comment on whether that was smart of me to do.
 I don't wanna encourage anybody to do that."

 Personnel

 Credits adapted from Spotify, Tidal and YouTube.